Lawsuits for Chronic Diarrhea from Benicar No Longer Accepted

-The Benicar lawyers at Saiontz & Kirk, P.A. are reviewing potential lawsuits for individuals throughout the United States who have experienced severe and debilitating diarrhea or other stomach problems that may have been caused by the popular blood pressure medication.
+The Benicar lawyers at Saiontz & Kirk, P.A. previously pursued cases for individuals throughout the United States who experienced severe and debilitating diarrhea or other stomach problems that may have been caused by the popular blood pressure medication.

-Financial compensation may be available through a Benicar lawsuit as a result of the manufacturer’s failure to adequately warn about the potential side effects, which may have caused users to suffer complications for years that were not properly diagnosed, including:
+Financial compensation was pursued through Benicar lawsuits as a result of the manufacturer’s failure to adequately warn about the potential side effects, which may have caused users to suffer complications for years that were not properly diagnosed, including: